overture-stack/Jukebox/ansible/README.md

 # This must be the name of a SSH keypair that you've
 # uploaded to your OpenStack account; it should
-# also be the same name as the key file name in your
+# also be the same name as a key file name in your
 # .ssh home directory
 keypair_name: *<keypair name>*

-# Ansible Settings
-# This needs to be the name of a user with ssh
-# access to openstack; it might be the same as the
-# openstack login_username field.
-openstack_ssh_user: *<ssh user >*
 ```
 2. Edit ~/vars/openstack.yml, and make sure the first line is set to the name of your openstack secrets file.
 3. Fill in the rest of the information in openstack.yml with the correct